UltraEngine/Documentation/CPP/Speaker_GetHandle.md

 Returns the OpenAL alsource object.

+## Remarks

+This feature is intended for advanced programmers.
 See the [OpenAL documentation](https://openal.org/documentation/) for more information.